 This law firm represents 411 Michigan SOFI Owner, LLC ("Applicant") in their application concerning the three adjacent parcels located at 411 and 419 Michigan Avenue, and 944 5 Street (collectively the "Property") in the City of Miami Beach, Florida ("City").
-Please consider this letter the Applicant's revised letter of intent in support of a Certificate of Appropriateness, two variances and waiver allowing the construction of a new five-story office building with mechanical parking lifts, and the preservation and relocation of an existing two-story contributing building.
+Please consider this letter the Applicant's revised letter of intent in support of a Certificate of Appropriateness, one variance and one waiver allowing the construction of a new five-story office building with mechanical parking lifts, and the preservation and relocation of two existing contributing buildings.